Oklahoma City bombing: Bombing

 At 9:02 a.m.
 (14:02 UTC), the Ryder truck, containing over 4800 lb of ammonium nitrate fertilizer, nitromethane, and diesel fuel mixture, detonated in front of the north side of the nine-story Alfred P. Murrah Federal Building.
-168 people were killed and hundreds more injured.
-One third of the building was destroyed by the explosion, which created a 30 ft, 8 ft crater on NW 5th Street next to the building.
-The blast destroyed or damaged 324 buildings within a 4-block radius, and shattered glass in 258 nearby buildings.
-The broken glass alone accounted for 5 percent of the death total and 69 percent of the injuries outside the Murrah Federal Building.
+In total, 168 people were killed and hundreds more injured.
+One-third of the building was destroyed by the explosion, which created a 30 ft, 8 ft crater on NW 5th Street next to the building.
+The blast destroyed or damaged 324 buildings within a four-block radius, and shattered glass in 258 nearby buildings.
+The broken glass alone accounted for five percent of the death total and 69 percent of the injuries outside the Murrah Federal Building.
 The blast destroyed or burned 86 cars around the site.
-The destruction of the buildings left several hundred people homeless and shut down a number of offices in downtown Oklahoma City.
+The destruction of the buildings left several hundred people homeless and shut down several offices in downtown Oklahoma City.
 The explosion was estimated to have caused at least $652 million worth of damage.

 The effects of the blast were equivalent to over 5000 lb of TNT, and could be heard and felt up to 55 mi away.
 Seismometers at the Omniplex Science Museum in Oklahoma City, 4.3 mi away, and in Norman, Oklahoma, 16.1 mi away, recorded the blast as measuring approximately 3.0 on the Richter magnitude scale.

-The collapse of the northern half of the building took roughly 7 seconds.
+The collapse of the northern half of the building took roughly seven seconds.
 As the truck exploded, it first destroyed the column next to it, designated as G20, and shattered the entire glass facade of the building.
-The shockwave of the explosion forced the lower floors upwards, before the fourth and fifth floors collapsed onto the third floor, which housed a transfer beam that ran the length of the building and was being supported by four pillars below and was supporting the pillars that hold the upper floors.
+The shockwave of the explosion forced the lower floors upwards, before the fourth and fifth floors collapsed onto the third floor, which housed a transfer beam that ran the length of the building and was being supported by four pillars below, as well as supporting the pillars that hold the upper floors.
 The added weight meant that the third floor gave way along with the transfer beam, which in turn caused the collapse of the building.